gvwilson/sensibleadventures/coriandel/coriandel.md

 navel.
 Another joined it.

 "I'b sorry," I said, sniffling.
 Nobody answered.
 I looked up from my misery.
 The two women were gone.
-So was my satchel.
+So was my weeping stupid satchel.

 It took a moment for that to register.
 My satchel was gone.
 The book Kerrem had loaned me the month before was in it.
-So was all my rat catching gear---my traps, my poisons, the guaranteed odorless cotton thread my mother had given me for my birthday, everything.
+So was my rat catching gear---my traps, my poisons, the guaranteed odorless cotton thread my mother had given me for my birthday, everything.
 I struggled to my feet and looked down the alley.
 It wasn't there.
 Of course it wasn't---it had been right there, where I'd dropped it, right next to where the two women had been standing.

-I covered my bloody face with my hand and poked my head out of the alley's mouth.
+I covered my bloody face with my hand and poked my head out of the alley.
 Nothing.
 I couldn't see them.
 Of course I couldn't.
 They had just stolen my satchel.
 They weren't just going to hide around the corner so that they could jump out at me and say "boo!"
 No, odds were that they were going to sell what they could and throw the rest into a pig trough.
 And if I ever saw them again, they'd look me right in the eye and swear on their unborn grandchildren that they didn't know what I was talking about.

 I don't know how long I stood in that alley.
 Not long, probably.
 I thought about running away.
-I could stow away with a northbound caravan, like Ishad did when he was my age.
-Or I could bash my face with a brick a few times to make things look so bad that my parents wouldn't even ask about my satchel.
+I could sign on with a southbound caravan, like Ishad did when he was my age, and take my chances that they wouldn't sell me for a slave as soon as they crossed the mountains into Barra Bantang.
+Or I could bash my face with a brick a few times to make things look so bad that even my father wouldn't ask me about my satchel.
 Instead, I kicked the wall a few times, then put my shirt back on.
 To hell with running away.
 I said it out loud: "To hell with running away."
 And to hell with being a rat catcher, too.
 I was going to be somebody that people would cross the street rather than rob.
 I was going to be the kind of person who deserved to wear a fine pair of gloves.

 -----